The Business Capacity Start-up Fund is designed to support business start-up and capacity development.

 - Inuit owned and controlled firms operating in the Qikiqtani region and listed on the Mary River Designated Inuit Firm List

 - Priority will be given to Designated Baffin Inuit Firms operating in one of the five communities included in the Mary River IIBA.
-These communities are: Arctic Bay, Clyde River, Hall Beach, Igloolik and Pond Inlet.
+These communities are: Arctic Bay, Clyde River, Sanirajak, Igloolik and Pond Inlet.

 - Priority will be given to Designated Baffin Inuit Firms with an interest and/or ability to provide goods and services in support of the mining sector.

 Groups, firms or individuals with a net worth in excess of $1 million are not eligible for support.

 For more information please see the application guide.